 The Conservation of Salmon (Collection of Statistics) (Scotland) Regulations 2006 provide specific legal powers to DSFBs to collect catch data from proprietors.
 DSFBs should use this power to ensure that the relevant catch data is gathered as appropriate from proprietors.
-Guidance on this power has been produced by ASFB.
-See Annex
+Guidance on collection of data is available from Fisheries Management Scotland on request.